VincentBuekers/Master-Thesis/README.md

 # A Support Vector Machine embedded Random Forest model
 ## Large-scale applications

-This is a model framework for SVM classification and regression that attempts to reduce the training time of support vector machines.

-In libsvm the computational complexity ranges between  O(d x n^2) and O(d x n^3), where d=dimesion of input space and n the number of training samples.

-To that end, an extremely randomized decision tree is implemented to partition the data into subsets.
-That is, in each tree the leaf nodes correspond to a data partition.
-SVM training and testing is then conducted on the subsamples.
-This approach is then generalized by means of an ensemble of SVM embedded trees.
+This is a model framework for SVM classification and regression that attempts to reduce the training time of support vector machines by making use of local linear SVM models.
+Linear implementations allow to make use of computationally efficient solvers such as LibLinear and SGD.
+Local regions of the input space are obtained by means of a decision tree.
+That is, the leaf nodes of the tree are used as non-overlapping subsets of the data.
+More specifically, a totally randomized tree (Geurts et al., 2006) is used to obtain subsets in a entirely randomized fashion.
+Each of these subsets serves as a training sample for a linear SVM classifier or regressor, yielding a collection of submodels each corresponding to particular region.
+As to protect the overarching model from a potentially unsuitable partition, multiple partitions are generated.